 This operational attribute indicates whether a user is allowed to change their own password.
-This operational attribute only has an effect when the user is authorized by access controls to change their password and we would like the password policy to disallow this privilege.
-If this attribute is not present, a value of TRUE will be assumed.
+It only has an effect if the user is authorized by access controls to change their password, but this privilege needs to be disallowed by the password.
+When this attribute is not set, a value of TRUE is assumed.